matrix-org/synapse/docs/modules/presence_router_callbacks.md

 # Presence router callbacks

-Presence router callbacks allow module developers to define additional users which receive updates presence updates from local users.
+Presence router callbacks allow module developers to define additional users which receive presence updates from local users.
 The additional users can be local or remote.

 For example, it could be used to have `alice` receive all presence updates from